coderefinery/DEPRECATED-git-archaeology/_episodes/01-inspecting-history.md

 teaching: 15
 exercises: 0
 questions:
-  - "How can we find out who introduced a line of code and when exactly?"
+  - How can we find out who introduced a line of code and when exactly?
 objectives:
-  - "Quickly find a line of code, find out who introduced it, when, and why."
+  - Quickly find a line of code, find out who introduced it, when, and why.
 ---

 ## Inspecting commits